-- 76 The Government's view is that Statements of Licensing Policy should indicate other mechanisms that are available for addressing issues of customers behaving badly away from licensed premises such as: - 76.1 planning controls - 76.2 positive measures to create a safe and clean town centre environment in partnerships with local businesses, transport operators and other departments of a local authority - 76.3 the provisions of CCTV surveillance in town centres, ample taxi ranks, provision of public conveniences open late at night, street cleaning and litter patrols - 76.4 powers of local authorities to designate parts of the local authority area as places where alcohol may not be consumed publicly - 76.5 Police enforcement of the general law concerning disorder and antisocial behaviour, including the issue of fixed penalty notices - 76.6 the prosecution of any personal licence holder or member of staff at such premises who is selling alcohol to people who are drunk - 76.7 the confiscation of alcohol from adults and children in designated areas - 76.8 Police powers to close down instantly for up to 24 hours any licensed premises or temporary event on the grounds of disorder, the likelihood of disorder or excessive noise emanating from the premises causing a nuisance - 76.9 the power of the Police, other responsible authorities or a local resident or business to seek a review of the licence or certificate in question
+- 75 The Government's view is that Statements of Licensing Policy should indicate other mechanisms that are available for addressing issues of customers behaving badly away from licensed premises such as: - 75.1 planning controls - 75.2 positive measures to create a safe and clean City centre environment in partnerships with local businesses, transport operators and other departments of a local authority - 75.3the provisions of CCTV surveillance in town centres, ample taxi ranks, provision of public conveniences open late at night, street cleaning and litter patrols

+- 75.4 powers of local authorities to designate parts of the local authority area as places where alcohol may not be consumed publicly - 75.5 Police enforcement of the general law concerning disorder and antisocial behaviour, including the issue of fixed penalty notices - 75.6 the prosecution of any personal licence holder or member of staff at such premises who is selling alcohol to people who are drunk - 75.7 the confiscation of alcohol from adults and children in designated areas - 75.8 Police powers to close down instantly for up to 24 hours any licensed premises or temporary event on the grounds of disorder, the likelihood of disorder or excessive noise emanating from the premises causing a nuisance - 75.9 the power of the Police, other responsible authorities or a local resident or business to seek a review of the licence or certificate in question.
+See Appendix 3 for contact details of the responsible authorities.

-177 It is the policy of the City Corporation to consider very carefully the implications of granting a licence when the hours sought extend into the early hours of the morning.
+76 It is the policy of the City Corporation to consider very carefully the implications of granting a licence when the hours sought extend into the early hours of the morning.

-78 This is because many of these mechanisms may be of limited effectiveness and value in dealing with anti-social behaviour away from the premises.
+77 This is because many of these mechanisms may be of limited effectiveness and value in dealing with anti-social behaviour away from the premises.